ValeriyDyachenko/webcenter_slider/README.md

 		width: '350px' // slider width
 	});

 There is also a small helper - the wcHelper object.

 WcHelper.noSelect ('.
 Right_arrow');
 Now when clicks on this element there will be no selection of items in the browser.

+See full documentation and examples in the demo folder.